 Donning a helmet could very well be the difference between life and death if you ride a motorcycle on a Connecticut road.
-That is why the United States Department of Transportation (DOT) has set safety standards for motorcycle helmets that are sold within the U.S. A helmet that does not meet these standards will likely provide inferior protection and increase the risk of injury or death.
+That is why the United States Department of Transportation (DOT) has set safety standards for motorcycle helmets that are sold within the U.S. A helmet that does not meet these standards will likely provide inferior protection and increase the risk of personal injury or death.
 The DOT warns consumers to be on the lookout for unsafe helmets.

 One way to determine if a helmet may not adequately protect you is to pay attention to how heavy the helmet feels.
 Helmets that met the DOT standard are typically three pounds in weight.
 An unsafe helmet is more likely to feel lighter in your hand.
 Unless the design of the helmet makes it heavier, an unsafe helmet will probably weigh only a single pound, perhaps even less.
 Also, helmets that will not adequately protect you tend to be smaller in diameter.